 Unless you are watching constantly during daylight hours, you will likely not see every time a hawk hunts your feeders.
 So how do you know a hawk is around?

 I have a lot of feeders in my yard and they are mostly pretty busy places.
-But when I look outside and don’t see a single bird for long stretches of time or if the only birds at the feeders are sitting very, very still and not eating, I know that it is likely that a hawk is around.
+But when I look outside and don’t see a single bird for long stretches of time or if the only birds at the feeders are sitting very, very still and not eating, I know it is likely that a hawk is around.
 (Individual birds at feeders tend to react to hawks in one of two ways: flee or freeze in place.)

 Birds can be spooked in mass from feeders by a loud noise or a person walking through the area.
 But when a hawk is around, the quiet drags on as birds hide and wait for the hawk to leave.
 Sometimes the hawk will sit in a nearby tree with her back turned to the feeders for hours.
 Typically the hawk will move on after awhile and birds return to feeders.
-But she often will circle back to the yard later and it gets quiet yet again.
+But the hawk often will circle back to the yard later and it gets quiet yet again.

 Hawks tend to concentrate on my yard for a week or two before moving on to other hunting grounds.
 Every once in awhile, two Coopers will hunt the yard at once (which seems totally unfair!)
 Then the yard will get very, very quiet for a few days or longer until the hawks move on.
 Sometimes it seems to be a mated pair, but other times it will be two juveniles hunting together.

-Blue Jays Yelling
+Blue Jays Yelling About Hawks

 Family groups of Blue Jays are the feathered cops of my neighborhood.
 They take it upon themselves to not only keep watch, but to yell, surround and harass a hawk that shows up.
 Other birds will mob and scold hawks too, even tiny birds like Carolina Chickadees or Tufted Titmouses.
 But smaller more agile and maneuverable hawks like Coopers and Sharpies are probably more dangerous to mob than larger hawks.
 So these smaller birds mostly scold when smaller hawks are around.
 It is the very loud jays yelling as a group that can alert you even if you are inside.